asyaparfenova/dashboard_NorthWind_Database/PowerBI/PowerBI_dashboard.md

 ![Dashboard Detail / Button](https://github.com/asyaparfenova/dashboard_NorthWind_Database/blob/main/images/NW_PowerBI_page_buttons.png?raw=true "Dashboard Detail / Button")

+On top we have slicers that allow us to filter data by category and product, country and city, employees titles and names and by period.

+PICTURE

+Lower I placed some important KPIs and theirs quarterly trends.

+PICTURE

+The interactive map shows the net revenue by country.

+PICTURE

+And also allows you to go down on city level.

+PICTURE

 ## Category and Product

 ![NorthWind Dashboard / Category and Product](https://github.com/asyaparfenova/dashboard_NorthWind_Database/blob/main/images/NW_PowerBI_scrn2.png?raw=true "NorthWind Dashboard / Category and Product")